 Noncredit Courses and Training

-Workforce Technologies provides training in a variety of specialized technical programs and courses aimed at introducing or improving workplace skills which could lead to upward mobility.
-Courses are offered through Montgomery College's noncredit Workforce Development & Continuing Education (WD&CE) Division.
+The Gudelsky Institute provides training in a variety of specialized technical programs and courses.
+These aim to introduce or improve workplace skills which could lead to upward mobility.
+Courses are offered through Montgomery College's noncredit Workforce Development & Continuing Education (WDCE) Division.
 Apprenticeship-related instruction programs are offered by various sponsoring organizations, unions, and trade associations.
-Montgomery College is a member of the Registered Apprenticeship-College Consortium.
+Montgomery College is a member of the Registered Apprenticeship-College Consortiumnew window.

 In addition, Workforce Technologies responds to business needs by providing customized training as requested.
 For more in-depth course information or to design a training program specific to your needs, contact the Program Director; Eric Jeffers, 240-567-7902.